Newton's Three Laws

 - This article is paper theory - there won't be any actual dirt bike riding tips on how to jump a dirt bike in this post.
 That'll be in Part Two.

 - This isn't meant to be college-level physics material.
-It's meant to encourage beginning dirt bike riders to look at jumping a dirt bike in a different way.
+It's meant to encourage beginning dirt bike riders to look at jumping a dirt bike in a different, and hopefully, safer way.

 - We're going to change the order of the laws around a bit in order to follow the sequence of jumping a dirt bike (ramp, jump, landing).

-Compare the dirt bike to the bouncing ball.
-Gravity starts the ball falling to the earth.
+Compare the dirt bike to a bouncing ball.
+When you release the ball from your hand, gravity starts the ball falling to the earth.
 Since the ball is so much lighter than the earth, once it lands it has no choice other than to rebound, converting the impact with the earth into energy to propel it back upward.
 This will continue until the ball's energy is dissipated or until an external force is applied; such as grabbing the ball with your hand to stop the momentum, or hitting the ball with a bat to convert the momentum.

 That's Newton's Three Laws in a nutshell and brings us to the conclusion of Part One of jumping a dirt bike.
 Part Two offers a few tips for jumping a dirt bike and will try to tie theory in with reality.